 Auditing reports problems and changes triggered by an external application.
 A subscription within a Connection is considered a source of data (for source of data, see OPC 10000-4).
 Changes in values of Variables from a data source do not generate Audit Events.

-The ConnectionManagerType exposes configuration information related to the establishment of logical connections.
-The configuration information may be generated by an engineering tool or by some application based on offline or online information.
+The ConnectionManagerType (see 6.7) exposes configuration information related to the establishment of logical connections.
+The configuration information may be generated by an engineering tool based on offline or online information.

 OfflineEngineering (see OPC 10000-83) offers the concept of Descriptors that describe the AutomationComponents; see Figure 11 label 1.
 Using these Descriptors or retrieving information online from the AutomationComponents, application engineers use vendor-specific engineering tools to generate the configuration data for logical connections (see Figure 11 label 2).
-Alternatively, applications may generate the configuration data.
 All configuration data represented by one or more logical connections are defined in a ConnectionConfigurationSet.
-The instances may also include configuration information for the utilized OPC UA communication model (e.g., PubSub or Client / Server [future]).
+The instances may also include configuration information for the utilized OPC UA communication model (e.g., PubSub or Client Server [future]).

-Engineering tool/application and ConnectionManager could reside on separate devices or be located on the same device.
+Engineering tool and ConnectionManager could reside on separate devices or be located on the same device.

 A ConnectionConfigurationSet may allow changes.
 For example, addressing information that is only available at commissioning time or communication-related properties like the PublishingInterval for data exchange may be modified by a system integrator.
 What changes can be made can be restricted by the generator of the ConnectionConfigurationSet.

-The ConnectionManager exposes the ConnectionConfigurationSets (see 220.127.116.11), representing sets of logical connections to be established.
-Using generic tools (standard OPC UA Clients), the ConnectionConfigurationSets can be updated as restricted (see Figure 11 label 4).
+The ConnectionManager exposes the ConnectionConfigurationSets (see 6.86.8), representing sets of logical connections to be established.
+Using generic tools (Clients), the ConnectionConfigurationSets can be modified as restricted (see Figure 11 label 4).

-The ConnectionManager provides Methods to interact with these sets of logical connections, i.e., to allow and disallow editing and to trigger processing (establishment for all logical connections in the set).
+The ConnectionManager provides optional Methods to interact with these sets of logical connections, i.e., for editing and committing updates to sets (see 6.7.4) and to trigger processing (establishment for all logical connections) of sets (see 6.7.5).
+The ConnectionManager may also provide vendor-specific means.

 As introduced in 4.7, logical connection establishment may be executed by a ConnectionManager.
 If present on a Server, the ConnectionManager is represented in the Information Model by ConnectionManagerType (see 6.7).
-To start the establishment of logical connections using the ConnectionManager, the ProcessConnectionConfigurationSets Method is invoked.
-The ConnectionManager calls the EstablishConnections Method on an AutomationComponent to establish the logical connections.
+To start the establishment of logical connections, the ConnectionManager could be triggered by vendor-specific means or by a Client using the ProcessConnectionConfigurationSets Method.
+It could also be an application that is always executing.
+The ConnectionManager calls the EstablishConnections Method on the AutomationComponents to establish the logical connections.

 For each logical connection to be established, the ConnectionConfigurationSet includes:

-- address information, e.g., OPC UA Server address, BrowsePath to the AutomationComponent, FunctionalEntity, etc.,
+- address information, e.g., Server address, BrowsePath to the AutomationComponent, FunctionalEntity, etc.,

 - optional parameters to be used for verifying the Assets and FunctionalEntities,